 - 2. They cannot get married before they enter Australia.

-Children are a complex issue when travelling across international borders and if your Thai fiancée has dependents then they will also have to obtain a proper visa for their move to Australia.
-If the children are not yours and your Thai fiancée is divorced then you will need copies of the divorce decree to see who the courts gave parental rights too.
+Children are a complex issue when travelling across international borders.
+If your Thai fiancée has dependents.
+Then they will also have to obtain a proper visa for their move to Australia.
+If the children are not yours and your Thai fiancée is divorced.
+Then you will need copies of the divorce decree to see who the courts gave parental rights too.
 Take legal advice before you start the Australian fiancée visa for Thai process.